Adnan-Git-Hub/GitHub-Demo/README.md

 # GitHub-Demo
-This is my first repository
+This is my first repository.
+Auther Adnan Rajput